Hyundai Ioniq Plug-In reliability & safety

 Hyundai Ioniq Plug-In reliability & problems

-With the Hybrid and Electric versions of the Ioniq launched in 2016 and the Plug-In arriving in 2017, it’s still a little too soon to tell if reliability will be on par with other Hyundai models.
-Luckily, Hyundai does provide a competitive warranty, lasting for five years and with unlimited mileage, so any issues should be taken care of.
+Hyundai provides a competitive warranty, lasting for five years and with unlimited mileage, so any issues should be taken care of.
 In addition, there’s an eight-year warranty for the battery.

-Hyundai is facing challenges, however, with a 15th-place finish for the brand out of 26 manufactures in our sister title Auto Express' 2018 Driver Power customer satisfaction survey.
-That’s a worse performance than in previous years, so the firm really needs to up its game.
+Hyundai managed a 15th-place finish out of 26 manufactures in our sister title Auto Express' 2018 Driver Power customer satisfaction survey, which was a worse performance than in previous years.

 There should be no such worries regarding safety, with the Ioniq posting impressive Euro NCAP crash-test results.
 Despite the tests getting more stringent in recent years, the Ioniq easily obtained the full five stars, with an impressive 91% for adult occupant protection and 80% for child occupant protection.
 Just as impressive is the 82% in the safety assistance category, which takes into account the included safety technology.